 "I am amazed at how well they work for such a bargain price," one verified reviewer wrote.

 The versatile insoles also happen to fit in a variety of shoes.
 "I’ve worn them in boots, booties, slippers, dress shoes, running shoes, Converse.
 I’m halfway tempted to glue them to my feet.
-They are THAT much of a game changer for me," one happy customer shared.
+They are THAT much of a game changer for me," one verified reviewer shared.

-One Amazon reviewer wrote that the inserts helped him finally find relief after dealing with flat feet for several decades.
+One Amazon reviewer wrote that the inserts helped them finally find relief after dealing with flat feet for several decades.

 If you try them on and think you might need a little extra arch support, don't be alarmed.
 As one reviewer explained, the arch support the insoles provide is actually pretty optimal.